 - Hold the reset button at the back of the micro:bit and plug the USB lead into the micro:bit and a computer.
 You should see a drive appear in your file manager called MAINTENANCE (instead of MICROBIT).

 - The MAINTENANCE drive will look like this, depending on your computer:

-- Drag and drop the new firmware.HEX file you downloaded from this page onto the MAINTENANCE drive and wait for the yellow LED on the back of the device to stop flashing.
+- Drag and drop the .hex file you downloaded from this page onto the MAINTENANCE drive and wait for the yellow LED on the back of the device to stop flashing.
 When the upgrade is completed, the micro:bit will reset, ejecting itself from the computer and re-appear in normal MICROBIT drive mode.

 - For any issues or help with the process of updating your firmware, please contact micro:bit support

 In the unlikely event you need to roll-back your micro:bit's firmware to a previous version, you can find information on previous firmware versions in our developer documentation.